Cray-HPE/docs-csm/operations/network/management_network/canu/canu_verify_generate_compare_switch_configuration.md

 ## Validate BGP

-CANU can be used to validate BGP neighbors.
+CANU can be used to validate BGP neighbors in a network.
 All neighbors of a switch must return status `Established` or the verification will fail.

 The default `asn` is set to `65533`.
 If needed, use the `--asn` flag to set a different number.